rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 5.22.35 Names of publishers in multipart monographs

-<a name="5.22.35.1">5.22.35.1</a> If the manifestation is issued in more than one physical part and the name of publisher or the publisher's form of name changes in the course of publication, transcribe the publisher's name of the first or earliest part and always give the Name of publisher of the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.5)).
+<a name="5.22.35.1">5.22.35.1</a> If the manifestation is issued in more than one physical part and the publisher or the publisher’s form of name changes in the course of publication, transcribe as Name of publisher the name in the first or earliest part and always record the publisher’s name in the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.5)).

 ## 5.22.31 Names of publishers containing grammatically inseparable place names or dates